 Dr. Theuwissen is president of the International Image Sensor Society (IISS), which is a non-profit organization with one goal : sharing technical information in the field of solid-state imaging.
 IISS was co-founded by Albert Theuwissen, Eric Fossum and Nobukazu Teranishi.

+© 2019 IEEE.
+Personal use of this material is permitted.
+Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.